 Having expensive paintings on the walls is not all it’s cracked up to be – having originals is, though.
 It’s easy to buy a painting and stick it on the wall, but there is something special about a painting by someone you know…or yourself.
 But here’s a chance to let your imagination run riot.
 If there’s a spot on a wall that you can’t quite work out what to do with…create your own mural.
 A couple of wooden blocks carved out with a pattern dipped in different colours of paint can work wonders.

 #8 For the Internet Addict: Study, Research, join a Course…

 Thank goodness for the internet in times of isolation or plain boredom.
 It’s the biggest and best public library.
 But it can also be a drain, killing time and filling us with junk mail and information we’re better off without.
 But using it sensibly, our laptops can become our best friends when home alone.

 Image of woman with glasses sitting by laptop in home office

 Online courses are de rigour – there’s a course for every topic but think twice at least before handing over credit card details.
 And there is free access to the bests books, newspapers and research papers world wide.

 #9 Workout: Keep fit while staying at Home

-#10 Start a Business from your Kitchen Table
+#10 Things to do indoors: Start a Business from your Kitchen Table